A Cruelty-Free Skincare Routine that Makes a Noticeable Difference

 I have a home – PMD Microdermabrasion tool that I use once a month.
 I’ve had it for a few years and love that I don’t have to pay for microdermabrasion treatments.
 It’s more than paid for itself and is gently but seriously scrubby where I feel I need it most.

 I do not use any of the skincare products they mention.
 I have not ascertained if they would fit into my cruelty-free skincare routine, or if they contain parabens.
 They also say you can use this tool every 6-7 days.
-I use it for about 5-7 minutes and very thoroughly so I give my skin a good 3 weeks to recover before another treatment.
+I use it for about 5-7 minutes and very thoroughly, so I give my skin a good three weeks to recover before another treatment.
 You’ll learn what works for you.
 Don’t over-do-it.

 NO BAKING SODA